NJ CHALLENGE ATHLETE

 The allowed dugout food items are as follows: gum, seeds, snack/protein bar, and fruit.
 Larger food items such as chips, sandwiches, fast food, etc., are not allowed in the dugout.

 Our program’s philosophy is that all players will play in pool play games of tournaments.
 However, at this high level of competitive softball, playing time in elimination games is not guaranteed.
 Playing time will be at the coach’s discretion, and will be determined by a variety of criteria evaluated through games and practices.

 As we like to say at NJ CHALLENGE and Challenge U. Softball, the athlete decides how much playing time they receive through their attitude, work ethic, skills, continual development, dedication to training on their own time, team attitude, hunger, hustle, and desire.

 The goal of the NJ CHALLENGE Program is to create self-confident and accountable athletes.
 This is why we believe that it is always best for our players to communicate directly with their coaches whenever possible (vs. a parent).
 We take pride in creating a safe environment where our athlete's can feel comfortable having those sometimes difficult conversations.
 This will provide them with valuable experiences that will help them off the softball field as young adults.

 Our NJC protocols for playing time is as follows: For each practice missed, the athlete will sit one game.
+For each game missed, the athlete will sit two games that weekend or the following weekend.
 Which game is sat is decided by the NJC Coaching Staff.

 *Please note that we understand special occasions, family functions, etc., are sometimes out of your scheduling control as well as emergencies.
 These such events are to be discussed in a timely manner individually with your coaching staff.
 Being committed to club softball organization such as NJC means you will be held to the highest level of commitment.
 Advanced notice for such events is a must.